 As explained by the Centers for Disease Control and Prevention, the rise in healthcare utilization also impacts employers and employees.
 They report that, “most of the financial burden of mental health disorders is not from the cost to treat the illness.
 It is because of income loss from unemployment, expenses for social supports, and indirect costs—such as workers’ compensation, short-and long-term disability, presenteeism (the measurable extent to which health symptoms, conditions, and diseases adversely affect the work productivity of individuals who choose to remain at work) and absenteeism.
 Complications because of untreated chronic diseases and mental health disorders are the primary cause of missed work and increased presenteeism.”

-Milliman asserts that there are savings (9-16 percent) to be had if there is greater integration between the treatment of behavioral and medical health services.
+Milliman asserts that there are savings (about 9-16 percent) to be had if there is greater integration between the treatment of behavioral and medical health services.

 Mental | Behavioral Health Treatment in the United States Should be a Priority

-The National Alliance on Mental Illness, NAMI, reports that 18.5 percent of adults in America – 43.8 million people – struggle with mental illness in a given year.
+The National Alliance on Mental Illness, NAMI, reports that 18.5 percent of adults in America – around 43.8 million people – struggle with mental illness each year.
 When faced with a serious mental illness, an adult is also more at risk for chronic medical conditions.
 It is estimated that more than 68 percent of adults with a mental disorder have at least one general medical disorder, and 29 percent of those with a medical disorder had a comorbid mental health condition.

 Proactively Addressing Behavioral Health Can Reduce Healthcare Costs and Improve Outcomes

-Physician are onboard with treating this population.
-They overwhelmingly agree (94 percent) that integrating behavioral care into medical care directly improves patient outcomes, particularly when they see their patients following through on seeking additional services following their referral.
-Further, studies show that concurrent and coordinated treatment of medical and behavioral conditions is important to good outcomes.
-For example, one study showed that among diabetes patients with psychiatric disorders, those actively treated for their behavioral health conditions had lower (better) HbA(1c) levels.
+Physicians are onboard with treating this population.
+94 percent agree that integrating behavioral care into medical care directly improves patient outcomes, particularly when they see their patients following through on seeking additional services following their referral.
+Furthermore, studies show that concurrent and coordinated treatment of medical and behavioral conditions is important to good outcomes.
+For example, one study showed that among diabetes patients with psychiatric disorders, those actively treated for their behavioral health conditions had favorable HbA(1c) levels.
 On the other hand, poor mental health is also associated with serious health complications such as heart disease, high blood pressure, weakened immune system, asthma, obesity, gastronomical problems and premature death.